dimitriwalters/data-structures/README.md

 # data-structures

 Implementation of commonly used data structures, written in C++.
-Also have a folder dedicated to JavaScript.
+Also have a folder for JavaScript.